blackdiamand/blackdiamand.github.io/_posts/2022-01-05-alaska-game-theory.markdown

 The high levels of ballot exhaustion (sometimes over 20%) are a troubling sign

-Psychology in a traditional runoff voting one candidate of each party makes it more partisan and more likely to vote for the lesser of two evils.
+In a traditional runoff (like Georgia), having one candidate of each party makes the race more partisan.
+Thus, one is more likely to vote for the lesser of two evils.
+In contrast, with RCV people oftentimes do not rank beyond their first couple choices, leaving candidates they dislike unranked.

-There

 [We even see ballot exhaustion persist down the ticket, at the state legislative level.](https://alaskalandmine.com/landmines/why-republicans-tom-mckay-and-julie-coulombe-are-in-trouble-and-why-it-matters/)